kamicane/elements/doc/elements.md

 ### Parameters

-1. html - (*string*) if the `html` parameter is set, it will set the html, otherwise it will return the current html.
+1. html - (*string*) If the `html` parameter is set, it will set the HTML in the element, otherwise it will return the current HTML in the element.

 ### Examples